 In everyday listening scenarios, the speaker only takes as much power as it needs in the given moment.
 That means most of the time it is in the 1-10 watt range, which is already pretty loud.
 The power rating on speakers is more like a stress test and has no objective value in real life.
 We found that a good amplifier with around 100 Watts at 4 Ohm will work fine with most of our speakers in typical listening rooms.
 It is more the quality of the amp itself than the power that makes the difference.

-But there are exceptions, of course: If you are someone with a big dedicated home cinema or music room that can listen to high sustained volumes over a long period of time (do not damage your hearing!), then a beefy amp with 200 Watts plus is recommended.
+But there are exceptions, of course: If you are someone with a big dedicated home cinema or music room that can listen to high sustained volumes over a long period (do not damage your hearing!), then a beefy amp with 200 Watts plus is recommended.

 It is all about the headroom you want to have to achieve good dynamics with less distortion.